-You should represent graphs as adjacency lists.
-(Why does that make the most sense for this application?)
+I recommend that you represent graphs as adjacency lists (and think about why this makes the most sense for this application.)
 Vertex labels should be the course names.

 Here is one possible way to find a collection of maximal independent sets from the graph.
 Represent each slot by some sort of a list (or, better yet, a binary search tree).
 To find a maximal independent set for a slot, pick any vertex of the graph and add it to the list.
 Cycle through all other vertices of the graph.
 If a vertex is not connected to any of the vertices already in the slot, throw it in.
 Continue until you have tried all vertices.
 Now delete all vertices in the slot from the graph.
 Fill successive slots in the same way until there are no vertices left in the graph.